MicrosoftDocs/Advertising-docs/BingAds/bulk-service/datascope.md

 ---
-title: DataScope Value Set
+title: DataScope Value Set - Bulk ms.service: bing-ads-bulk-service ms.topic: article
-ms.service: bing-ads-bulk-service
-ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the scope or types of data to download.
 ---
-# DataScope Value Set
+# DataScope Value Set - Bulk
 Defines the scope or types of data to download.

 ## Syntax